EskoDijk/ot-ns/cli/README.md

 kpi save [ "<filename>" ]
 ```

-By default, a simulation will start data recording for KPIs at time t=0 and automatically stop at simulation exit.
-The
+Use `kpi start` to start/restart KPI data recording at the current simulation time.
+KPI data recording will automatically
-KPI data is saved to a JSON file `?_kpi.json` in the simulation's output folder.
-This command can be used to change the
+stop at simulation exit.
+The KPI data is saved to a default JSON file `?_kpi.json` in the simulation's output folder.
-default operation: `kpi start` will start/restart KPI data recording at the current simulation time.
+`kpi stop` will stop the KPI data recording at the current simulation time; this will also save results to the
-`kpi stop` will stop the KPI data recording again at the current simulation time.
+default file.

-And `kpi save` can be used at any moment, whether KPI data recording is active or not, to save the latest set of
+`kpi save` can be used at any moment, whether KPI data recording is active or not, to save the latest set of
 recorded KPI data to a file.
 If a filename is not provided, the default JSON file is used/overwritten.
 `kpi` without arguments inspects the state of the KPI collection.